think-active-labs/not-equal/content/projects/the-data-is-out-there-but-how-is-it-being-used.md

 ---
-title: The data is out there, but how is it being used?
+title: The Sharing Perspectives, Exploring Responses workshop
-description: " "
+description: " The data is out there, but how is it being used?"
 image: /uploads/not-equal-heads-.jpg
 themes:
   - algorithmic-social-justice